 2. Complete a Content Audit

-No matter what the problem is, the content audit is an opportunity to think critically about why your support forum is underperforming and make changes accordingly.
+No matter what the problem is, the content audit is an opportunity to think critically about why your support forum is underperforming.
+This will prepare you for Step 3.

 4. Do a Beta Test

 After devising a plan to revamp, it's tempting to simply plunge in head first.
 Temper your enthusiasm, and take time to do a proper test of any changes that you plan to implement first.

 Of course for smaller things, such as adding a single question that might be missing, this doesn’t apply.
 But for larger changes, such as optimizing the way that you use your support forums, testing is a critical step.
 Adding features such as gamification can be a big change and may be disorienting to customers.
 So it's important to get it right.